This recipe for Greek Yogurt Pancakes is a bit lighter and more healthy and fluffy than pancakes made with traditional pancake mix

 stack of Greek Yogurt Pancakes with blueberries

 On pancake-craving mornings, I find myself brainstorming ideas for new pancake recipes.
-One such craving-day recently had me thinking of Greek Yogurt Pancakes.
-I’m obsessed with doing something with Greek yogurt most every day anyways, so why not put it in pancakes?
+One such craving-day had me thinking of making pancakes with Greek yogurt.
+I’m obsessed with doing something with Greek yogurt most every day anyways making things like Greek yogurt banana bread and Greek yogurt waffles, so why not put it in pancakes?

 stack of blueberry Greek Yogurt Pancakes with syrup